avinayak/mini_projects/README.md

 # shitty_projects
-A Collections of shitty mini projects
+A collections of shitty mini projects